Global $\Lambda$ hyperon polarization in low-energy heavy ion collisions -- a scenario without vorticity: Results and Discussion

 That said, in high-energy HICs, the magnitude of $v_1$ flow of $\Lambda$ hyperons is significantly reduced, leading to much weaker alignment between production plane and reaction plane.
 It can be expected that contributions from transverse polarization become negligible.

 Finally, here are a few remarks on this study: \begin{itemize} \item Detector simulation was not carried out, because it requires access to collaboration software/resources.
 Although it is not expected to be large, experiments are encouraged to estimate this effect based on their detector conditions. \item In the original proposal of $\Lambda$ global polarization~\cite{PhysRevLett.94.102301}, it was predicted that transverse $\Lambda$ polarization may enhance the observed $\Lambda$ global polarization in the rapidity region where the $v_1$ flow is strong.
 The rapidity dependence of the proposed effect is the same as that in vorticity-driven polarization~\cite{Liang:2019pst} - it grows as rapidity increases because $P_{\Lambda}^{\text{(TP)}}(x_F)$ grows with $x_F$ (or $y$).
 That said, a quantitative study can be performed in the future and the rapidity dependence could be compared. \item One of the strongest evidences to set the transverse $\Lambda$ polarization apart from vorticity-driven global polarization is the nonzero $\bar{\Lambda}$ polarization in HICs.
 Although the transverse $\bar{\Lambda}$ polarization has always been found consistent with zero, the statistical uncertainty in low-energy experiments is at a few percent level~\cite{SELEX:2007bjj,PhysRevD.40.3557,WA89:1994nzv,ABT2006415,PhysRevD.76.092008,ASTIER20013}, which can be comparable to the magnitude observed from HICs.
+If the transverse polarization of $\bar{\Lambda}$ has the opposite sign to that of $\Lambda$, the proposed mechanism naturally yields similar global polarization for $\bar{\Lambda}$ and $\Lambda$.
+Otherwise, a significant difference is expected at $\sqrt{s_{\mathrm{NN}}}= 3~\text{GeV}$ but becomes negligible compared to precision of current measurements \cite{Hu:2024suz} at higher collision energies due to the much weaker directed flow.

 On the flip side, if this mechanism can be further quantified in the experiment, this might be the first-time we have observed an nonzero transverse $\bar{\Lambda}$ polarization, which would solve part of the 50-year puzzle.